mattermost/docs/source/onboard/mattermost-limits.rst

 **Platform limits**

 - Maximum 1 team.
 Any additional teams created during a trial or on a paid plan will be archived.
-- 10 GB file storage across the platform, with 100 MB upload limit.
+- 1GB file storage across the platform, with 100 MB upload limit.
 The oldest files that exceed this limit will be archived.
 Card attachments are counted toward this limit.

 **Channels limits**